ValeryAndreevichPushkarev/PositionalEncoding/README.md

 **Check other schematics to merge N-1 signals like OR (OR by current and so, in this type of scheme only one input in OR is active).**

-Add modules to convert from/into positional encoding.

 Add script to generate 10-100 cores connected to one bus/memory block.

-Make properly worked core.
+Make properly worked core for fp/int 8-16-32.